10 Things You Should Know About George H.W. Bush, But You Probably Don’t.

 9. Operation Just Cause (1989–1990)

 President George HW Bush sent the US military into the country of Panama to arrest Manuel Noriega.
-And similar to sending a herd of rabid bulls into a China shop to catch one housefly, the destruction and human death toll to capture Noriega was staggering.
+And similar to sending a herd of blind bulls into a China shop to catch one housefly, the destruction and human death toll to capture Noriega was staggering.

 Estimates approximate anywhere between 300 to 3,000 Panamanians lost their lives, and 20,000 lost their homes.